josbeir/cakephp-docs-md/docs/en/tutorials-and-examples/cms/installation.md

 # Content Management Tutorial

-This tutorial will walk you through the creation of a simple :abbr:`CMS (Content Management System)` application.
+This tutorial will walk you through the creation of a simple <abbr title="Content Management System">CMS</abbr> application.
 To start with, we'll be installing CakePHP, creating our database, and building simple article management.

 Here's what you'll need: